piyushjajoo/k8s-operators-course/module-03/labs/lab-02-designing-api.md

 5. Default values make APIs easier to use
 6. Proper versioning is important

+## Solutions

+The API design from this lab is used in the complete Database operator solution:
+- [Database Types](../solutions/database-types.go) - Complete API type definitions with validation markers

 ## Next Steps

 Now that you have a well-designed API, let's implement the reconciliation logic to make it work!